haslersn/any-nix-shell/README.md

 any-nix-shell zsh --info-right | source /dev/stdin
 ```

-## System-wide installation
+# System-wide installation on NixOS

-Add the package to your */etc/nixos/configuration.nix*:
+As usual on NixOS, a package can be installed system-wide by adding it to */etc/nixos/configuration.nix*:

 ```
   environment.systemPackages = with pkgs; [